plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 Rationale
 ---------
 Plasma Group has decided to write its contracts in `Solidity`_ instead of in `Vyper`_.
 We therefore needed an encoding scheme that would be easy to decode within a Solidity contract.
 Other teams have invested significant resources into developing smart contract libraries for encoding schemes.
-However, Solidity provides `native support for ABI`_ encoding and decoding.
+However, Solidity provides `native support for ABI encoding and decoding`_.
 In order to minimize effort spent on encoding libraries, we've decided to simply use the native ABI encoding mechanisms.

 Test Vectors
 ------------